swoboda1337/components-esphome/components/system_status/README.md

 # System status component

-This component output useful debug when the logger connects to the device.
+This component outputs useful debug when a logger connects to the device.

 Custom logging can be added in the on_dump_config action.